 I am passionate about elevating historically underrepresented voices, highlighting persistent barriers to equity, and making behavior analysis a more welcoming field to all.

-I am interested in tackling misconceptions about behavior analysis in the college classroom to improve public perception of ABA and promote interest in behavior-analytic careers.
+I research misconceptions about behavior analysis in the college classroom to improve public perception of ABA and promote interest in behavior-analytic careers.